 For a full used car buyers guide

 While the initial cost of your car will be your biggest outlay, the cost of running it can be higher than you think.
 Before buying, consider the factors that could reduce your annual running costs.
 The RAC has got some useful guides on understanding and managing your car-buying costs.
 For example, you can find out about how to stem the depreciation of your car, insurance, road tax, servicing and maintenance and more.

 Unless you’re a cash buyer, there are 4 main ways to pay for a new or used car – hire purchase (HP), leasing, personal contract payment (PCP) and a bank loan.

-There are plenty of questions to consider before choosing, such as whether you have a deposit, how much you could pay each month and how long you’re prepared to stay in an agreement.
 Your choice could also be affected by whether you’d want to sell the car or trade it in for a newer model in future – even how many miles you drive each year.